iShezmu/holbertonschool-web_back_end/ES6_basic/README.md

 *   5-spread-operator.js
     - Using spread syntax, concatenate 2 arrays and each character of a string by modifying the function below.
 Your function body should be one line long.

+*   6-string-interpolation.js
+    - Rewrite the return statement to use a template literal so you can the substitute the variables you've defined